 “Dude I feel so sorry for you.
 You fell through the cracks.
 This is a botched case and they’re not going to look stupid because of it.
 Get rid of your crooked lawyer so you won’t lose a penny more and simply plead no contest and they will likely reduce your sentence especially since it is your first offense.”

-I was speechless, “But what should I say happened if they ask”?
+“But what should I say happened”?
 He responded “Anything that’s not too incriminating, like you held her hostage for two minutes… whatever.
 They won’t ask as long as you plead no contest.”

 This tells you everything about this judge and how screwed up in the head he was on this occasion.
 I certainly hope he’s made better decisions as a judge.
 But in this case, who is the one with anger issues?
-Me for saving the victim or the judge for sentencing me and the so called victim for attempting suicide?
-With a criminal record and my job gone because of it, there wasn’t much I could do.
-Try to explain a potential employer which knows nothing about you that your criminal record is the result of saving your girlfriend’s life and a moron you must address honorably.
-He/she will surely laugh at your choice of love and relationships.
+Me for saving the victim, the person attempting suicide or him for sentencing me?
+Now, try to explain a potential employer which knows nothing about you that your criminal record is the result of saving your girlfriend’s life and someone you must address as “your honor” instead of “you moron”.

 Why did I stay quiet all these years?
 At that time I was a brainwashed Christian and I literately adhered to the “turn the other cheek and do good to those that do evil” philosophy.
-Besides, what could a convicted felon which lost all credibility do against an inapt judge and DA since they weren’t willing to listen even to the victim herself?
+I now still follow Christian values but unlike before, I only turn the cheek once.

 Jesus dis say something remarkable though “If people persecute you in one place, go to another”.
 I did so and I found one of the nicest places and people on earth in Taiwan.
-Also, I did not have the slightest idea how to go about anything this crazy and out of control in my life and I certainly didn’t have OJ’s money to fight it.
-A plot for a good movie couldn’t even come close!
+What happened overall could certainly be a great screenplay!

-It’s funny how both of the law reps uttered nonsense that I could have killed my girlfriend and they were “protecting” her.
+It’s funny how both the judge and DA uttered nonsense that I could have killed my girlfriend and they were “protecting” her.
 Yeah, right, they wouldn’t even listen to her or allow her to talk and they want to call that protection?
 Isn’t it ridiculous that once I pleaded no contest my girlfriend wasn’t even in the picture?
 How is it she did not need protection anymore if I was this dangerous criminal on the loose now?
-Looking at the news and the politics we’re dealing with today, I doubt many would be surprised by how things where handled.
+Looking at the news and the politics we’re dealing with today, I doubt many would be surprised by how things are handled in the judicial system.

 What I learned from this unfortunate event is that if I did something similar to what Rachel Dolezal did, it might have spared me from a Thanksgiving in jail and a criminal record.
-A trans individual I became friends with in Taiwan jokingly said I could have put on one of my gf’s mini skirts and for sure the cops would have left my house nodding their heads if I stepped outside dressed as a woman.
+A trans individual I became friends with in Taiwan jokingly said I could have put on one of my GF's mini skirts and for sure the cops would have left my house nodding their heads if I stepped outside dressed as a woman.
 As much as we both laughed about it, s/he was probably right, but it’s a good thing I didn’t do it.
-I don’t need to corrupt my integrity and consciousness.
 I also realized that our system targets cis white males, especially if they contribute to society.
-It’s unfortunate I’m quite happy with who and what I am, otherwise, just like others do, I could lie about who I am or pretend I’m something else to gain extra privileges!
+It’s unfortunate I’m quite happy with who and what I am, otherwise, just like others shamelessly do, I could have slipped on a dress and some tights to gain extra privileges!
 I mean why not?
-Doesn’t the legal system pretend to help and it does quite the opposite when it’s supposed to do what is right and just?
+Everyone that does it benefits from it!

-I hope the way the internet saved the life Judge Winn tried his best to destroy, it will one day bring him this story and show him that he was dead wrong.
-People worldwide that may be victims of their country’s various inapt systems should know there is hope in the world and you can overcome adversity.
+I hope the way the internet saved my life which Judge Winn tried his best to destroy, it will one day bring him this story and show him that he was dead wrong.
+People worldwide that may be victims of various inapt systems should know there is hope in the world and you can overcome adversity.
 An experience like this taught me the fact that strangers many times treat you better than your own and offer you opportunities much better than your own ever would.
 The world is a beautiful place taken as a whole, but it can be quite ugly when you look at one particular place, country and any of its systems.
-Think of some countries being beautiful eyes of various colors and shapes, great arms, legs and bodies while other countries are like a stinky and nasty ass.
-Together they combine to form a potentially wonderful human being, similar to our world.
-It’s our choices that make us an entire ass, just like some countries and places.

-Sure enough, the US has plenty of beautiful body parts besides being the greatest ass in the world at the same time.
+Sure enough, the US has plenty of great things besides having the worst all at the same time.
 The US passport is an unbelievable treasure for the time being.
-I can travel at will throughout most of the world and in many cases I get better treatment than the locals.
+I can travel at will throughout most of the world and in many cases, I get better treatment than the locals.
 The US government protects its citizens abroad and goes out of the way to save any of them if they are kidnapped, treated unjustly and wronged by other nations.
 It is unfortunate that the US government cannot protect and offer the same great justice to its citizens inside as it does outside at times, because of what politics are doing to it.
-Moreover, because of the US passport, I don’t have to migrate or live illegally anywhere as many other citizens must do because their country and passport are worth less than toilet paper and they have no choice.
-Who knows, this might change some day.
-The way we’re doing things at home aren’t opening doors wide abroad for Americans like it once did.
+But due to the US passport, I don’t have to migrate or live illegally anywhere as many other citizens must do because their country and passport are worth less than toilet paper and they have no choice.
+Who knows, this might change someday.
+The way we’re doing things at home isn’t opening doors wide abroad for Americans like it once did.
 So, enjoy it while it lasts.

 That is why we shouldn’t always focus on one place, country, system or a particular human being from a certain part of the world.
 There are many good places and countries in the world just as there are many good people in a given place or country.
 Nowadays, with so much progress in science and technology and so many options we can have a good life in most places on earth, some, surprisingly not given much thought by most people.
 Ironically and unfortunately we could have a very tough time and go through unbelievably horrible situations in some of the best places on earth.
 Incompetent and/or crooked people and systems could ruin many people’s lives in many places and great places aren’t the exception.
 But on rare occasions incompetent morons and/or systems are like forest fires that aid the seeds of various pines to break free of the cones that trap them, allowing seeds to sprout.
 Some people turn out to be just like the seeds of these majestic pines; they need a destructive fire to get rid of their cone (their small and insignificant life up to that point), so that they could sprout, grow and have the kind of life and future an unburned cone could never offer to a seed.
 It’s very unfortunate that the fire destroys lots of great things in its way, but at least new seeds will sprout.

 We can bury unfortunate things in one place or another and start new and fresh somewhere else.
-Eventually, the truth about who we are will always surface when we are wrongly accused or discriminated against.
-We need to put the past behind and learn to accept and give others and especially ourselves a second chance.
+The truth about who we are may surface when we least expect it and other times, things that are untrue do the same.
 There’s plenty of evidence that many people regret not giving themselves a second chance.
 Don’t let those that wrong you get the best of you.
 Most of the time they are no one that matters, especially with the current opportunities we have.
-Now, I’m thankful especially on Thanksgiving for that time in jail as it helped me find out more about the world, the opportunities and the wonderful strangers in it!
+Now, I’m thankful especially every Thanksgiving for that time in jail as it helped me find out more about the world, the opportunities, and the wonderful strangers in it!